qutella/eprimeglobal/API.md

 Request are send using GET method

 On the **check** step payment parameters are being checked.
-A request is sent to the web interface specified in the project settings in the dashboard to verify parameters, provided for the payment.
+A request is sent to the web interface specified in the project settings in the dashboard to verify parameters provided for the payment.

 On the **pay** step payment confirmation comes in.
 A request is sent to the web interface specified in the project settings in the dashboard to confirm that payment has been received.